teepanis/siam-quantum/docs/modules/uhf.md

 $$E_{NN} = \sum_{A>B} \frac{Z_A Z_B}{|\vec{r}_A - \vec{r}_B|}$$

 $E_{xc}$ is the exchange-correlation energy, and is computed differently depending on the models.
-For example, for pure Hartree-Fock exchange,
+For example, for pure Hartree–Fock exchange,

 ```c
                 for(i=0; i < nBasis; i++)